Fly, Ohio

 Fly is an unincorporated community in Jackson Township, Monroe County, in the U.S. state of Ohio.
+The community is at the intersection of routes 7 and 800 adjacent to the Ohio River.
+The city of Sistersville, West Virginia, lies across the river to the southeast and is accessed via ferry across the river.

 History

 A post office called Fly was established in 1886, and remained in operation until 1995.
 It is said that the townspeople selected the name Fly on account of its brevity.